March 29, 2013

 Economists report that the job market is getting better -- just not for everyone.
 According to The Wall Street Journal, black Americans still contend with an unemployment rate that is about twice the national average.
 Why?
 A new study suggests that networking -- not racism -- may be to blame.

-The new study was published by the Russell Sage Foundation, and will be discussed in depth in the upcoming book "The American Non-Dilemma: Racial Inequality Without Racism."
+The new study will be discussed in depth in the upcoming book "The American Non-Dilemma: Racial Inequality Without Racism."
 Its author, Rutgers University organization management professor Nancy DiTomaso, suggests that "hidden" forms of racial inequality put black job seekers at a disadvantage.
 One of the major contributors: networking.
 According to the study, the modern workplace increasingly relies on personal networking and employee referral programs to fill positions.
 African-Americans are less connected to these networks and do not have as much "social capital."

 "Ninety-nine percent of my interviewees received 70% of the jobs they held over their lifetimes with the extra help of friends or family members," DiTomaso told The Wall Street Journal.
 "Those who are not part of the networks of people who can help you find a job are at a major disadvantage."